shader-slang/shader-slang.github.io/docs/reflection-api.md

 Alternatively, when the shader parameters don't have any binding indices specified, the compiler will assign binding indices.
 The application can, then, query the binding information from the compiled shader binary with the reflection APIs.
 But in this approach, the binding information is based on the compiled shader binary and any unused shader parameters are not counted.
 This creates different sets of shader parameters for different sets of shader permutations even when they are all from a same shader source file.
 In other words, the binding indices will be assigned in an unpredictable manner when there are a lot of shader permutations.
 This prevents the application from reusing a same data layout that could be reused if the binding indices were explicitly assigned.

 ### Slang addresses the problem with "implicit binding"
 Slang takes a little different approach to address the problem.
-The explicit binding is still supported but when the binding indices are unspecified, Slang will assign the binding indices in a consistent and predictable manner.
-The binding indices are assigned before the dead-code-elimination and the binding information remain until the final binary as if the binding information was explicitly specified to all shader parameters.
+The explicit binding is still supported but when the binding indices are unspecified, Slang will automatically assign the binding indices deterministically.
+The binding indices are assigned before the dead-code-elimination and the binding information remains until the final binary as if the binding information was explicitly specified to all shader parameters.

 This allows "modules" of Slang to be used consistently on multiple shaders.
 Regardless of which shader parameters are used or unused, the assigned binding indices are same for a same Slang module.

-This also allows the applications using Slang to reuse the parameter data more efficiently.
-When the parameter layouts are consistent across multiple shaders, it allows a same data to be reused more often, and it can improve the overall efficiency of the application.
+And it allows the applications using Slang to reuse the parameter data more efficiently.
+When the parameter layouts are consistent across multiple shaders, the same data can be reused more often, and it can improve the overall efficiency of the application.

-Slang's reflection API is designed to provide the parameter binding locations for all different graphics APIs through a consistent interface.
-To abstract over the differences of all target APIs, Slang introduces several concepts.
-We will go over how the resource binding is done for a few graphics APIs in order to understand the problem more.
-And you will learn how Slang solves the problem with the reflection APIs.
+Because the binding information is independent from the target compiler, the binding information is identical for all targets.
+The information doesn't need to be queried for different targets.

 ### Examples of implicit binding
 TODO: We need examples to show how binding indices are assigned with DXC and compare it to Slang.